CygnusBorjigi/Data-mining-note/Lecture 7.md

 $$x^* = \text{arg min}_{w\in D} \Sigma^{m}_{i = 1} d(x_i, w)$$

-Note that $y$ is nor necessary a member of $X$ but is comes from the same domain as the elements in $X$.
+Note that $y$ is not necessary a member of $X$ but is comes from the same domain as the elements in $X$.
 I.e. $y$ is a point which the sum of the distance from that point to all other points in $X$ is minimized.

 Also notice that $y$ need not to be unique, but it should be uniques if we have choose a good distance function.